Recent News

 Geostationary satellites could provide better air quality alerts: study

-Susan Anenberg alongside researchers from GW, the National Oceanic and Atmospheric Administration and the Environmental Protection Agency released a new study to demonstrate public health value of geostationary satellites for air pollution monitoring.
+Susan Anenberg alongside researchers from GW, the National Oceanic and Atmospheric Administration and the Environmental Protection Agency released a new study to demonstrate the public health value of geostationary satellites for air pollution monitoring.

 December 18, 2023